 Submit signed application and plans to the Building Department by email at firstname.lastname@example.org.
 If your plans are too large to email, please provide a shareable link to where we can download your plans from such as Dropbox, Google Drive, or other online services.

-For all others, when the work is completed, please call to schedule an inspection.
-Call the Building Department at 801-446-5327 at least one business day before you wish to schedule an inspection.
-You may ask for an hour block of time when there will be an adult to meet the inspector at the property.
+When the work is completed an inspection is required.
+Please call to schedule an inspection at 801-446-5327 at least one business day before you wish to schedule an inspection.
+You may ask for an hour block of time between 8:30 and 4:30 when an adult can meet the inspector at the property.